-Data plane API overview
+Data Plane API assets

 The data plane API is what your application calls at runtime.
 Sign-in lives here.
 Tokens live here.
 The user, application, MFA, and audit surfaces all live here.
 Every IntelliAuth tenant exposes the same endpoints; tenant identity comes from the subdomain.